Minnesota Veterinarian License Defense Lawyer

 It is usually by this phase that a violation has been proven, so a settlement offer may be made.
 Disciplinary action, such as further education or job restrictions may be proposed.
 There may even be practice restrictions, supervision requirements, and a number of other actions put in place before suspension or revocation is ever on the table.
 The goal, however, is to work toward no disciplinary action at all.
 If that is not possible, disciplinary action can be negotiated over license revocation or suspension.
 When agreeing to an Agreed Order, the veterinarian signs it and it then moves on to the Board for ratification.
 If a veterinarian does not agree to the Agreed Order, then the Board’s decision can be appealed.

 Contact A Minneapolis Veterinarian License Defense Attorney

 You take your career very seriously, as it is what you love to do and it is your livelihood.
 When it is threatened, you deserve to defend it by hiring a competent and experienced attorney who knows what needs to be said and done before the state licensing board.
 You will be guided through the process and action will be taken to prove why you should be able to continue practicing.
-To find out more about how the Speas Law Firm can help, call 612-333-6160 and schedule your FREE CONSULTATION.
+To find out more about how the Speas Law Firm can help, call 612-333-6160 and schedule your initial consultation.